Want to major or minor in Russian Studies? Fill out this sheet and talk to a Russian Studies professor

 General Distribution Requirement

-All courses in the Russian Studies department count toward the general distribution requirement in humanities except for elementary and intermediate language courses, RUSS 246 (counts for social science distribution) and RUSS 250 (counts for fine arts distribution).
+All courses in the Russian Studies department count toward the general distribution requirement in humanities except for elementary and intermediate language courses and RUSS 250 (counts for fine arts distribution).

 General Education Requirements